sankalpreddy1998/PayPal-VAP-final/README.md

 * Design a product/inventory management system API and create Documentaion for it.
 The API must be documented using Swagger Tools.
 API must conform to OpenAPI specifications.

 ### 2. My Goals
+* Design and Document API
+* Conform to the guiding constraints of REST Architecture
+* Implement an API using Express and Mongo DB
+* Use passport for user Authentication
+* Assign fixed constraints on attributes of products in a noSQL database

 ### 3. REST 6 guiding constraints and How my API is RESTful
 ### 4. Implementaion Details